Fudan-iGEM/2023-wiki/docs/src/results.md

 ### *E. coli - E. coli* Binding

-To confirm biofilm formation through intimin-Ag/Nb, we employed both **aggregation experiments** and **fluorescence microscopy imaging** to demonstrate its ability to mediate biofilm formation.
+To confirm biofilm formation through intimin-Ag/Nb, we employed both [aggregation experiments](/experiments/#e-coli-aggregation-assay) and [fluorescence microscopy imaging](/experiments/#biofilm-growth-imaging) to demonstrate its ability to mediate biofilm formation.

-In the aggregation experiment, We combined cultures of *E. coli* expressing intimin-Ag1/Nb1, intimin-Ag2/Nb2 and intimin-Ag3/Nb3, and allowed them to settle.
-We measured the OD~600~ of the supernatant at 0, 3, 6 hours to reflect the bacteria quantity remaining in the supernatant.
-(Details in [BBa_K4765106](http://parts.igem.org/Part:BBa_K4765106))
+In the aggregation experiments, We combined cultures of *E. coli* expressing intimin-Ag1/Nb1, intimin-Ag2/Nb2 and intimin-Ag3/Nb3, and allowed them to settle.
+We measured the OD~600~ of the supernatant at 0, 3, 6 hours to reflect the bacteria quantity remaining in the supernatant (details in [BBa_K4765106](http://parts.igem.org/Part:BBa_K4765106))

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/yzm/ecoliecoli-3.png"